 - Insert each DDR memory module vertically into its slot.
 Pay attention to the notch along the bottom of the module to prevent inserting the module incorrectly.
-(See support information below.) - 2.
-Gently press down on the memory module until it snaps into place. - Two 184-pin memory sockets support up to 2 GB unbuffered non-ECC DDR type SDRAM (see support information below).
+(See support information below.) - Gently press down on the memory module until it snaps into place.